 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
 With over 30,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

-Admission to MPSP or MPASR or GradCertPASR or GradDipPASR (OUA)
+20 credit points at the 8000 level or above; or admission to MPSP or MPASR or GradCertPASR or GradDipPASR

 NCCW (pre-2020 units) SOCX831

 NCCW (2020 and onwards) SOCI8035 Qualitative Methods for Policy

 Students who have an Academic Standing of Suspension or Exclusion under Macquarie University's Academic Progression Policy are not permitted to enrol in OUA units offered by Macquarie University.
 Students with an Academic Standing of Suspension or Exclusion who have enrolled in units through OUA will be withdrawn.

 This subject was previously known as SOCX831 Qualitative Methods for Policy.